AzouKr/ELIT-SharedCalendar/README.md

 # Notification systems

-When the user creates/modifies an appointment, the system sends an email to the user which contains the description of the appointment thanks to the "JavaMailSender" function.
+When the user creates/modifies an appointment, the system sends an email to the user which contains the description of the appointment thanks to the "JavaMailSender" function.<br>
 The system notifies the user of his appointment for the day one hour before thanks to the "twilio" service.

 ![Notification systems](Frontend/src/img/Notification.png)